crestdatasystems/greynoise/manual_readme_content.md

 - GreyNoise SDK version is upgraded to v3.0.1 in connector version 3.0.0.
 - With this version, there are changes in:
   1. Data paths for various actions.
   1. CEF fields ingested via on-poll action.
-1. Removed the following actions:
-   - community lookup ip (use ip reputation action instead)
-   - riot lookup ip (use ip reputation action instead)
-   - similar noise ips
+  1. Certain actions have been removed (see above list); update playbooks to use the recommended replacement actions where applicable.

 ## Configure Webhook in Connector